Luuk99/BachelorProject/Apps/GyroscopeTest/README.md

 ## How does it work?
 The app creates a sensor listener for the gyroscope which listens for changes in the sensor.

+## Benchmark settings
+Use phone settings:
+* Disable WiFi
+* Set screen brightness to its minimum
+* Enable location services (this is needed to use the gyroscope)